ani-6/Webapi_mvc_admin/README.md

 4. For creating admin role put </br>
 "Admin" </br>
 5. Send </br></br>
+6. Create "User" as well because its default registration role.

 To check role created and users assgned to that role </br>
 Method - GET